Updated: 05 December 2019

 Ports of Jersey on incorporation assumed responsibility for reviewing the issues arising out of the historic contamination and have been carefully working through each property to determine a fair and reasonable course of action.

 Q2.
 Why has this taken so long to resolve?

 A2.
 At the time of the contamination there was a high degree of uncertainty as to the extent of the historic contamination and which properties were affected.
-The former Harbours & Airport Committee and subsequently the Ministers for Economic Development took a conservative and immediate precautionary approach of addressing this issue in terms of ensuring that all properties in the Plume Area had the opportunity to access mains water whilst monitoring the overall situation by taking regular groundwater samples.
+The former Harbours & Airport Committee and subsequently the Ministers for Economic Development took a conservative and immediate precautionary approach of addressing this issue in terms of ensuring that all properties in the Plume Area had the opportunity to access mains water, whilst monitoring the overall situation by taking regular groundwater samples.

 This matter has a long and complicated history involving many individual properties and property owners, which has resulted in the interim arrangements continuing for a considerable time and without a conclusion having been reached.
-Ports of Jersey are keen to move matters forward and will now attempt to reach a settlement (on a case by case basis) with those property owners in the Plume Area which it considers have been affected by the historic contamination.
+Ports of Jersey remain keen to move matters forward and will now attempt to reach a settlement (on a case by case basis) with those property owners in the Plume Area, which it considers have been affected by the historic contamination.

 Q3.
 How many properties were affected and how many still are?

 A3.
 76 properties (both residential & commercial) were identified in the Plume Area.
 The groundwater at only 36 properties have tested positive for PFOS above the recognised wholesomeness threshold (see Background Summary).
 Some of these properties, which previously tested positive are now below the threshold.
 To date, the groundwater at the remaining 40 properties have either had no PFOS readings, or PFOS readings that are below the recognised wholesomeness threshold (see Background Summary).